An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

-\begin{proof} First, we deal with the case where $B_{\mathcal{D}}(p,3\varepsilon n^2/16)$ contains a point from the boundary of the fundamental region containing $p$.
-By starting from this point and walking along the corresponding connected component of the said boundary in both directions, we will either encounter at least $\varepsilon n^2/16$ intersections between the edges and the boundary of the region, all of which lie in $B_{\mathcal{D}}(p,\varepsilon n^2/4)$ (the fact that no vertex of $G$ is contained in the boundary of a fundamental region is important here), or go around the entirety of one of the $C_i''$'s.
+First, we deal with the case where $B_{\mathcal{D}}(p,3\varepsilon n^2/16)$ contains a point from the boundary of the fundamental region $R_t$ that contains $p$.
+By starting from this point and walking along the corresponding connected component of the boundary of $R_t$ in both directions, we will either encounter at least $\varepsilon n^2/16$ intersections between the edges and the boundary of the region, all of which lie in $B_{\mathcal{D}}(p,\varepsilon n^2/4)$ (the fact that no vertex of $G$ is contained in the boundary of a fundamental region is important here), or will go around the entirety of one of the $C_i''$'s.
 Hence, at least one of the first two properties holds.
 From now on, we assume that $B_{\mathcal{D}}(p,3\varepsilon n^2/16)$ does not contain a point from the boundary of the corresponding fundamental region.

 Suppose now that $B_{\mathcal{D}}(p,\varepsilon n^2/16)$ contains a point from a heavy edge $e$.
 Then, we can find at least $\varepsilon n^2/16$ crossing points of $\mathcal{D}$ that involve $e$ and are contained in $B_{\mathcal{D}}(p,\varepsilon n^2/8)$.
 Apart from $e$, the edges involved in these crossings are all distinct due to the fact that $\mathcal{D}$ is simple.
 If any of these edges is light, then it must be encapsulated by $B_{\mathcal{D}}(p,3\varepsilon n^2/16)$, so we can assume that at least $\varepsilon n^2/32$ of them are heavy.
 Each of these heavy edges takes part in at least $\varepsilon n^2/16$ crossing that lie in $B_{\mathcal{D}}(p,3\varepsilon n^2/16)$.
 Summing over all of these edges and dividing by two to account for the fact that each crossing might be counted up to two times, we get that at least $(\varepsilon n^2/32)(\varepsilon n^2/16)/2$ crossing points of $\mathcal{D}$ belong to the interior of $B_{\mathcal{D}}(p,\varepsilon n^2/4)$.